I am a trainer and consultant in Lean Manufacturing, Six Sigma, quality management, and business management.

 A Book of 5S Lean Games

-John Bicheno is by far my favorite author with regards to Lean Manufacturing, his books and games are simple to use and easy to understand.
+John Bicheno is by far my favourite author with regard to Lean Manufacturing.
+His books and games are simple to use and easy to understand.
 I have used several of the ideas within this book myself and would recommend it to anyone who wishes to become a lean consultant and conduct 5S training programs.

 This book also helps you to have some of those "light bulb" moments as you suddenly realize what the purpose of a specific step in 5S or other lean tools is really for.

 These games are perfect for sparking discussion within any lean training event as well as breaking the ice and getting people involved.
-With games that take literally a few minutes to play this book is great for breaking up any lean training event with relevant and enjoyable tasks.
+With games that take a few minutes to play, this book is great for breaking up any lean training event with relevant and enjoyable tasks.